codio/site/source/docs/guides/index.html.md

 full_width: true
 ---

+**BETA: ** Guides is currently in Beta.
+Although it has good stability, we recommend using Git to version your work.
+Git is preinstalled and the workspace is already initialized as a Git repo.

 Codio Guides is a fully integrated content authoring tool that allows you to write rich tutorial type content using pure markdown.

 For an introduction to Guides, take a look at the video below.